 Complex I. NADH transfers its electrons to complex I. Complex I is quite large, and the part of it that receives the electrons is a flavoprotein, meaning a protein with an attached organic molecule called flavin mononucleotide (FMN).
 FMN is a prosthetic group, a non-protein molecule tightly bound to a protein and required for its activity, and it’s FMN that actually accepts electrons from NADH.
 FMN passes the electrons to another protein inside complex I, one that has iron and sulfur bound to it (called an Fe-S protein), which in turns transfers the electrons to a small, mobile carrier called ubiquinone (Q in the diagram above).

 Complex II.
 Like NADH, FADH2 deposits its electrons in the electron transport chain, but it does so via complex II, bypassing complex I entirely.
-As a matter of fact, FADH2 is a part of complex II, as is the enzyme that reduces it during the citric acid cycle; unlike the other enzymes of the cycle, it’s embedded in the inner mitochondrial membrane.
+As a matter of fact, FADH2 is a part of complex II, as is the enzyme that reduces it during the citric acid cycle (succinate dehydrogenase).
+Unlike the other enzymes of the cycle, it’s embedded in the inner mitochondrial membrane.
 FADH2 transfers its electrons to iron-sulfur proteins within complex II, which then pass the electrons to ubiquinone (Q), the same mobile carrier that collects electrons from complex I.

 Beyond the first two complexes, electrons from NADH and FADH2 travel exactly the same route.
 Both complex I and complex II pass their electrons to a small, mobile electron carrier called ubiquinone (Q), which is reduced to form QH2 and travels through the membrane, delivering the electrons to complex III.
 As electrons move through complex III, more hydrogen ions are pumped across the membrane, and the electrons are ultimately delivered to another mobile carrier called cytochrome C (cyt C).
 Cyt C carries the electrons to complex IV, where a final batch of hydrogen ions is pumped across the membrane.
 Complex IV passes the electrons to O2, which splits into two oxygen atoms and accepts protons from the matrix to form water.
 Four electrons are required to reduce each molecule of O2, and two water molecules are formed in the process.